 In this post

-The Fitbit Surge, announced along with the Charge and Charge HRThe Surge is the first GPS watch from the Silicon Valley company.
-Typically related to activity monitors, it is their first approach to more specific sports watches.
-Although we can't consider it "a running watch", since not even Fitbit does - in their advertising the slogan used is "super fitness watch" - being able to display rhythms and distances more accurately might make us think that it is.
-But perhaps what stands out most about Surge is its optical pulse sensor, which allows you to obtain heart rate data not only during activities and training, but also throughout your day.
+The Fitbit Surge, announced along with the Charge and Charge HRis the Silicon Valley company's first GPS watch.
+Typically related to activity monitors, it represents its first approach to more specific sports watches.
+Although not 1TP10We can not consider it as "a watch for running", since even Fitbit does not - in its advertising the slogan used is "super fitness watch" - the poder show rhythms and distances more accurately can make us think that it is.
+But perhaps what stands out most about Surge is its optical pulse sensor, which allows you to get heart rate data not only during activities and workouts, but also throughout your day-to-day life.

 As always, I like you to know the origin of the test units.
-This review is to be thanked to Fitbit because, as in the case of Charge HRAnd now I can confirm that both units will be returned to them as soon as I press the "publish" button.
-As you can see, total transparency.
+This review is to be thanked to Fitbit because, as in the case of Charge HRhave loaned a Surge for testing and analysis.
+And now I can already confirm that both units will be back with them as soon as I hit the "publish" button.
+As you can see, full transparency.

 If you like the work I do, and thanks to this test you are encouraged to buy a Fitbit Surge, do it through the links I provideThis way you can help the site without it costing you a single penny.
 What's more, the offers I put up usually allow you to save good money, which is good for everyone!